The short answer

 The Seven Deadly Sins and their meanings

 The idea of keeping a distinctive list of sins goes all the way back to the early Christian Evagrius Ponticus in the fourth century.
-He composed a short explanation of these in his work On the Eight Vices, in which he categorized the major vices according to whether they were of the body, the heart (or emotions), or the mind.
+He composed a short explanation of sins in his work On the Eight Vices, in which he categorized the major vices according to whether they were of the body, the heart (or emotions), or the mind.
 He listed Gluttony, Lust, and Avarice (or “greed”) as the three sins pertaining to the body; Dejection (or “sadness”), anger, and despondency (or ”listlessness”) for the emotions, and vainglory and pride for the mind.

 Over time, however, this list of eight vices would become modified and condensed into the form in which we recognize it today.
 In the sixth century, Pope Gregory I revised the list: he combined dejection and despondency into sloth (or “laziness”); he combined vainglory and pride into just pride; and he added envy, bringing the total down to seven.